aliahmadcse/java-concurrency-deck/concurrency.md

 * ## When does the application end?

-* When you spawn threads:
+* When you spawn threads, it ends when all the threads end
-* when the last thread ends

 ---

 ## **Daemon Threads**

 * Daemon threads are threads that end when the main thread ends
+* Do not want a thread to extend beyound the lifecycle of the application, create a daemon thread
 * Daemon threads are created by calling `setDaemon(true)` on the thread object

 ---